How Fire Chiefs Make the Budget Case for AI to City Administrators

 Q: Should we involve the battalion chief in building the budget case?

 A: Strongly recommended.
 The BC lives the problem that AI solves.
-If they can describe a specific 0500 shift-fill scenario — with numbers — that is more compelling to a budget committee than any vendor data.
+If they can describe a specific 0500 shift-fill scenario, with numbers, that is more compelling to a budget committee than any vendor data.

 Q: What if the city manager asks for a competitive bid?